TouchFoundry/simplesearchtest_frontend/README.md

     * Your router should lead you here.
 The State ID (which is a MongoDB id) should be the URL Parameter
     * Should have the same Header Component used on the Landing Page
     * Should have the current State name in the header, appended to the original title
     * An IFrame component should be created.
 It should load the Wikipedia page associated to the state
+7. Stying
+    * you may apply a CSS framework if you wish, points will be awarded for a pleasant looking presentation
+    * use of a preprocessor such as SASS or LESS will be rewarded

 Port number used here are just examples, your app can be hosted on any port you choose.